-Really I didn’t have a blueprint of the work I am doing currently when I started but I know I took a risk of venturing into this field not sure where I was going with it, what I know is I have an idea how it works and I know that no one should get into this sector with the thought of enriching oneself.
+Really, I didn’t have a blueprint of the work I am doing currently when I started but I know I took a risk of venturing into this field not sure where I was going with it.
+What I do know is I have an idea, I know how it works and I know that no one should get into this sector with the thought of enriching oneself.

 What does success and fulfilment mean to you?

 Opportunities will always come and they need to meet a prepared mind and to me, that is what is called SUCCESS.
 Many of the people that have become successful today are so because they have always been prepared and when opportunities came their way, they took it.